AesaraB/mypaint-website/pages/design/contributing/Contributing-Artwork.md

 There is an Inkscape template for icon designers, and an extraction script in the `svg` folder.

-An interactive tutorial like Inkscape's would be wonderful!

 TODO: mention screenshots, website etc.